Blocked Tear Duct

 English

-William Katowitz is an Ophthalmologist in Philadelphia, Pennsylvania.
+William Katowitz is an Ophthalmologist practicing medicine in Philadelphia, Pennsylvania.
 Dr. Katowitz is rated as an Elite provider by MediFind in the treatment of Blocked Tear Duct.
-His top areas of expertise are Blocked Tear Duct, Ptosis, Orbital Cellulitis, Osteotomy, and Stent Placement.
+He is also highly rated in 22 other conditions, according to our data.
+His clinical expertise encompasses Ptosis, Blocked Tear Duct, Orbital Cellulitis, Osteotomy, and Stent Placement.

 Elite in Blocked Tear Duct